dthompson-jti/safety-check-app-concept/README.md

 -   **/src**: Contains the application entry point, root container, global styles, and global types.
 -   **/src/features**: Contains the major, user-facing areas of the application, organized into "vertical slices" of functionality.
 -   **/src/components**: Contains only **truly generic and reusable** UI primitives that are application-agnostic.
--   **/src/data**: A consolidated directory for all non-visual logic and definitions (Jotai atoms, custom hooks, etc.).
+-   **/src/data**: A consolidated directory for all non-visual logic and definitions (Jotai atoms, custom hooks, contexts).
 -   **/src/styles**: Contains the global styling architecture, including design tokens, base styles, and component themes.

 **Import Rule:** Always use relative paths (`./`, `../`).
 This project does not use TypeScript path aliases.